 - The employment and economic circumstances of each parent

 - The child’s preference

-- Distance the new location is from other family members
+- The distance the new location is from other family members

 Speak to a Tampa Divorce Lawyer About Relocation & Child Custody in Florida

-If you are a custodial parent who wishes to relocate, or a parent who wants to prevent a relocation, the professional legal team at Florida Law Advisers, P.A. can help.
-Our child custody attorneys have years of experience representing clients in relocation matters.
-We have a thorough understand of the law and use our skill in the courtroom to help protect our client’s parental rights.
+If you are a custodial parent who wishes to relocate or a parent who wants to prevent a relocation, the professional legal team at Florida Law Advisers, P.A., can help.
+Our Tampa child custody attorneys have years of experience representing clients in relocation matters.
+We have a thorough understanding of the law and use our skills in the courtroom to help protect our client’s parental rights.
 We understand how important child custody matters are to our clients and we work tirelessly to help ensure our client’s rights are protected.
 Please do not hesitate to contact us if you have questions about your child custody rights.

 Generally, if there has been a prior custody case filed in court, you will need either the other parent’s permission or court approval before moving more than 50 miles away.
 The requirement is based on Florida Statute 61.13001.